atessmer/pandora-web-ctrl/README.md

 pandora-web-ctrl
 ================

-Control Pandora's website from the command line
+Control Pandora's web interface from the command line